-- 2. Cancellation.
-ASO P3712.1. - 3.
-Summary of Revisions.
-This Order has been completely rewritten and contains significant changes throughout.
+2. Cancellation.
+ASO 3750.1

+- 3. Summary of Revisions.
+This Order has been updated to reflect the divesture of the Marine Corps Airborne SAR mission (known as PEDRO at MCAS Cherry Point) and contains other significant changes throughout.
 It should be reviewed in its entirety. - 4.
 Mission.
-The MCAS Cherry Point Pre-Mishap Plan provides standardized instructions for initial response, reporting, and subsequent required actions in support of an Aviation Flight Mishap (FM), Flight Related Mishap (FRM), Aviation Ground Mishap (AGM), or declared emergency that occurs either on this installation or in the local flying area in accordance with references (a) through (q).
+The MCAS Cherry Point Pre-Mishap Plan provides standardized instructions for initial response, reporting, and subsequent required actions in support of an Aviation Flight Mishap (FM), Flight Related Mishap (FRM), Aviation Ground Mishap (AGM), or declared emergency that occurs either on this installation or in the local flying area in accordance with references (a) through (g).